 The bottom line for the Southwest Companion Pass: it’s essentially buy one, get one free airfare on Southwest Airlines for you and your identified “companion,” whether that’s a significant other, child, parent, or friend.

 *Tear* One of the greatest days of my life *Tear*

 Honestly, I thought Southwest Airlines would keep making it more difficult to obtain the Companion Pass.
-That’s usually how credit card points and frequency flyer programs work – people learn how valuable the points can be, take advantage of the points, then companies devalue the points or rewrite the rules to make them less advantageous.
+That’s usually how travel credit cards and frequent flyer programs work – people learn how valuable the points can be, take advantage of the points, then companies devalue the points or rewrite the rules to make them less advantageous.

 But to openly give away an airline perk with limitless potential?
 It’s almost too good to be true.

 The traditional way of earning the Companion Pass is to earn 125, 000 Companion Pass Qualifying Points or fly 100 one-way flights per year with Southwest Airlines.

 - Earning points issued on Southwest Rapid Rewards credit cards

 It’s quite difficult to get the companion pass if you used the traditional way of earning it.
 But don’t worry, you can get the pass if you’re able to sign up for this tree Southwest Rapid Rewards card below.

 Southwest Airlines partners with Chase bank to offer three different consumer credit cards: